Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference without regression adjustment

 \subsection{Efficiency of Rosenbaum's estimator}

-In this section we aim to assess the asymptotic relative efficiency of Rosenbaum's estimator $\rsnu$ with respect to the difference-in-means estimator $\widehat{\tau}_{\mathrm{dm}}$.
-In classical statistics, a framework for comparing two consistent, asymptotically normal estimators is through the ratio of their asymptotic variances.
+\ag{In this section, our aim is to assess the asymptotic efficiency of Rosenbaum's estimator $\rsnu$ relative to the difference-in-means estimator $\linu$ defined in~\eqref{dm} and the difference-in-medians estimator $\taumed$ defined in~\eqref{def:taumed}.} In classical statistics, a framework for comparing two consistent, asymptotically normal estimators is through the ratio of their asymptotic variances.
 A precise definition is given below.

-\begin{definition}[Asymptotic relative efficiency] Let $\widehat{\tau}_{N,1}$ and $\widehat{\tau}_{N,2}$ be two asymptotically normal estimators of $\tau$, in the sense that there exist positive sequences $\sigma_{N,1}^2$ and $\sigma_{N,2}^2$ such that, $\frac{\widehat{\tau}_{N,1} - \tau}{\sigma_{N,1}}\dto \mathcal{N}(0,1)$ and $\frac{\widehat{\tau}_{N,2} - \tau}{\sigma_{N,2}}\dto \mathcal{N}(0,1).$ Then the asymptotic relative efficiency of $\widehat{\tau}_{N,1}$ with respect to $\widehat{\tau}_{N,2}$ is defined as \end{definition}
+\begin{definition}[Asymptotic relative efficiency] Let $\widehat{\tau}_{N,\,1}$ and $\widehat{\tau}_{N,\,2}$ be two asymptotically normal estimators of $\tau$, in the sense that there exist positive sequences $\sigma_{N,\,1}^2$ and $\sigma_{N,\,2}^2$ such that $\frac{\widehat{\tau}_{N,\,1} - \tau}{\sigma_{N,\,1}}\dto \mathcal{N}(0,1)$ and $\frac{\widehat{\tau}_{N,\,2} - \tau}{\sigma_{N,\,2}}\dto \mathcal{N}(0,1).$ Then the asymptotic relative efficiency of $\widehat{\tau}_{N,\,1}$ with respect to $\widehat{\tau}_{N,\,2}$ is defined as \end{definition}

-Our next theorem provides a lower bound on the asymptotic relative efficiency of $\rsnu$ with respect to $\widehat{\tau}_{\mathrm{dm}}$ (see \cref{proof:efflb} for a proof).
+\ag{We now derive the asymptotic efficiency of $\rsnu$ relative to the difference-in-means estimator $\linu$ under the following regularity assumption, which posits that the empirical distribution of the control potential outcomes has a weak limit with a square-integrable density (note that heavy tails are allowed) and satisfies a smoothness condition at the $N^{-1/2}$ scale.}